MicrosoftDocs/SupportArticles-docs/support/windowsdeveloper/header-library-requirement-socket-ipproto-ip.md

 ms.prod-support-area-path:
 ms.reviewer: MIKELIU
 ---
-# Header and Library Requirement When Set/Get Socket Options at the IPPROTO_IP Level
+# Header and Library requirement when set/get socket options at the IPPROTO_IP level

 This article provides information about the Header and Library requirement when setting or getting socket options at the `IPPROTO_IP` level, and the `setsockopt` or `getsockopt` function fails with runtime errors.